 - Shipping First Class Letter vs. First Class Package, what’s the difference?
 I break down my thoughts (the pros and cons) on using both.

-- I’ve included links to all the products I use throughout my entire shipping process and ways I saved on costs when starting out.
+- What I use: I’ve included links to all the tools and products I use when shipping and where you can save on costs when starting out.

 USPS First Class Shipping Methods